-Whether you’re superstitious or not, you’ve no doubt heard of karma; there’s all sorts of negative karmic energy to watch out for if you’re considering purchasing a mined diamond, and the reasons why are self-evident.
+Whether you’re superstitious or not, you’ve no doubt heard of karma; there are all sorts of negative karmic energy to watch out for if you’re considering purchasing a mined diamond, and the reasons why are self-evident.

 The divorce rate has hovered around 50% for years, meaning that many diamonds end up re-infiltrating the market following a failed marriage.
 Diamond dealers play clever tricks to avoid the negative connotations of divorce diamonds, often sending them back to the lab in order to receive a new certificate which shows a recent date, but the inescapable truth is that these diamonds have borne witness to the demise of a marriage.
-Do you want the love of your life touting a secondhand diamond on her finger, or do you want to give her the promise of a fresh start with lab-created diamonds?
+Do you want the love of your life touting a secondhand diamond on her finger?
+Better give her the promise of a fresh start with lab-created diamonds.

 One of the biggest issues with natural diamonds is that (unlike man-made diamonds) there’s simply no way to know for sure where they came from.
 Although some mined diamonds will be offered with “origin certificates” these are little more than a marketing scam; the plain truth is that the nature of the industry makes diamonds almost impossible to trace.